What are Tapcon masonry screws?

 How do I install a Tapcon masonry screw?

 Installation is easy.
 Prepare your materials, consult the technical information to determine what size hole to drill, and drill the hole.
 Install the fastener through the item being fastened, and tighten.
-For more detailed instructions, please visit our Tips & Tricks page and view this video.
+For more detailed instructions, please visit our Tips & Tricks page.

 How deep do I drill the hole?